This chapter provides information on the benefits you can receive in Austria in case of unemployment.

 - You can register as unemployed online with the Austrian Labour Market Service (AMS).

-- Here you will find a PDF form that you can download and print if you wish to register as unemployed by post.
+- Here you will find a PDF form that you can download and print if you wish to register as unemployed by fax or post.

 - Further downloads for jobseekers

 - A list of harmonised EU forms for the transfer of social security entitlements between the Member States.
 The form for Austria is available from AMS.

 The links below set out your rights in law.
 However, they are not official European Commission sites and do not represent the view of the Commission:

 - The things you must do when you find out you will become unemployed